i-a-morozov/nstu-mini-tec-course/l02-linux-basics/linux-basics.md

     ...
     ```

-- Internet
+- Others
     - [Unix & Linux StackExchange](https://unix.stackexchange.com/)
     - [Ask Ubuntu](https://askubuntu.com/)
+    - LLMs

 <!-- SECTION  -->
 # Package management
 [Back to Top](#contents)

-## Package
+## Some definitions
 [Back to Top](#contents)

 In Linux, software distribution and management are primarily handled through the concept of packages and package managers.
 This system simplifies the process of installing, updating, configuring, and removing software.

+- **Packages**:
-- **Packages**: A package in Linux is a compressed file archive containing all of the files necessary to run a particular software program.
+A package in Linux is a compressed file archive containing all of the files necessary to run a particular software program.
 These files usually include the executable program, documentation, configuration files, and additional dependencies required for the software to run properly.
 Common package formats include `.deb` (Debian, Ubuntu) and `.rpm` (Red Hat).

-- **Package Management**: Package management is the process of handling software installation and maintenance in a systematic way.
+- **Package Management**:
+Package management is the process of handling software installation and maintenance in a systematic way.
 It helps in easy installation, upgrade, configuration, and removal of software.
 Software packages are stored in repositories, which are servers hosting a large number of packages.
 These repositories are accessed over the internet and can be official (provided by the distribution maintainers) or third-party.

 - **Package Managers**: A package manager is a collection of tools that automate the process of installing, upgrading, configuring, and removing software packages from a Linux system.

 ## Relevant commands and examples
 [Back to Top](#contents)

-- `apt`: Advanced package tool (system level packages).
+- `apt`: Advanced package tool (system level packages) (Debian, Ubuntu, ...).

     - `sudo apt update`: Updates the list of available packages and their versions.
     - `sudo apt upgrade`: Upgrades all installed packages to the latest versions.